The Devil's Advocate (1997 film): Themes and interpretations

-The Devil character's name is a direct homage to John Milton, who wrote Paradise Lost, quoted by Lomax with the line "Better to reign in Hell, than serve in Heav'n".
+The Devil character's name is a direct homage to John Milton, who wrote Paradise Lost, quoted by Lomax with the line, "Better to reign in Hell, than serve in Heav'n".
 Despite this, the thrust of Milton's epic was to rebuke the devil.
 As a rebel against God, complaining of being perpetually "underestimated", the Milton character, like Paradise Lost's Satan, is "Heav'n running from Heav'n" with a "sense of injur'd merit".

 Professor Eric C. Brown judges the climax, in which Milton attempts to persuade Lomax to have sex with his half-sister to conceive the Antichrist, to be the most "Miltonic", as the sculptures become animated in carnal activities evoking Paradise Lost's "Downfall of the Rebel Angels".
-The tirade Milton gives in this sequence is at times also reminiscent of Satan's lines in Paradise Lost Books I and II.
-In U.S. literary education, Milton's temptation of Lomax in the climax, in which he rationalizes rebellion against God for a "Look, but don't touch" model, has been compared to Satan urging Eve to eat forbidden fruit in Paradise Lost, Book IX, lines 720–730:
+The tirade that Milton gives in this sequence is also reminiscent of Satan's lines in Paradise Lost, Books I and II.
+In U.S. literary education, Milton's temptation of Lomax in the climax, in which he rationalizes rebellion against God for a "look-but-don't-touch" model, has been compared to Satan urging Eve to eat forbidden fruit in Paradise Lost, Book IX, lines 720–730:

 In his DVD commentary, Taylor Hackford did not name Paradise Lost as an inspiration, instead citing the legend of Faust.
 An underlying concept of the story is a "Faustian bargain", offered to a character with free will.
-Philosopher Peter van Inwagen writes Milton referring to free will as a "bitch", when Lomax contemplates selling his soul, moves away from a legalistic definition of "free will" as "uncoerced", into the philosophical realm of its definition.
+Philosopher Peter van Inwagen writes that Milton referring to free will as a "bitch" when Lomax contemplates selling his soul moves away from a legalistic definition of "free will" as "uncoerced" into the philosophical realm of its definition.

-As with Goethe's Faust, the Devil commonly depicted in cinema is associated with lust and temptation.
-Milton shows Lomax many seductive women, in order to induce his "fall".
+As with Goethe's Faust, the Devil that is commonly depicted in cinema is associated with lust and temptation.
+Milton shows Lomax many seductive women to induce his "fall".
 Sex or rape is usually also the means by which Satan creates the Antichrist, as in Roman Polanski's 1968 film Rosemary's Baby.
-In The Devil's Advocate, someone other than Satan will have sex to conceive the Antichrist, though Milton nevertheless brutally rapes Mary Ann.
-Incest becomes a way of creating the Antichrist, since the offspring of Satan's son and daughter will inherit much of Satan's genetic makeup.
+In The Devil's Advocate, someone other than Satan will have sex to conceive the Antichrist, although Milton nevertheless brutally rapes Mary Ann.
+Incest becomes a way of creating the Antichrist, for the offspring of Satan's son and daughter will inherit much of Satan's genetic makeup.